cambridge-cares/TheWorldAvatar/web/uk-power-visualisation/README.md

 * No confirmation of the project used (we assume `EPSG:27700`)
 * Locations do not match satellite images from Google Maps
   * In most cases, the locations given in the data are offset by about 0.5km to 1.5km
+  * In other cases locations are listed as in one country, but the given coordinates are in another
 * Provided OS grid references do not match the Easting/Northing given for the same plant

 Ideally, we'd revert to using an older set of the DUKES data.
 Unfortunately (again), 2022 is the first year that the DUKES data has contained locations for each plant.
 However, for the 2019 dataset (which was published with no locations), someone did go through and manually add Latitude and Longitudes for the listed plants by manually searching for them in Google Maps.